codeclimate/codeclimate/DEVELOPERS.md

 ## Releasing a new version

-1. Update `VERSION` and add tag it in git:
+1. Update `VERSION` and tag it in git:

   ```console
   echo 0.0.8 > VERSION          # for example